 Photography is truly an art and cocktail photography is truly a spirited art.
+If you want to take your skills up a notch, it would be wise to learn information like The golden hour in photography.
 Even the most perfectly composed cocktail needs a well-trained eye to capture its essence and tell its story.
 This week, we get to know one of the masters of cocktail and hospitality photography, Gabi Porter.
 You will often see her at some of the industry’s most high profile events and parties snapping away at the celebrities of the bar world, who of course all know her by name.
 Her trusted lens always nails the perfect moments and along with her talents, her sense of humor and candor makes her one of the most in-demand photographers in the game.
 So as a true expert in all thirsty things, we are excited to go drinking with Gabi Porter.

 You started as a music photog.
 How did you make the transition to drinks?